lorossi/advanced-computer-architectures-notes/README.md

 ### The thing you wrote does not make any sense!
 Can you fix it?

-Sometimes I forget how to write and I make sentences that make no sense.
+Sometimes I forget how to write as English is not my primary languages and the sentences lose all meaning.
 If you spot one, follow the same steps as [above](#you-made-a-mistake)

 ### Why are you doing this?